Program area B - Electroweak interactions and nuclear astrophysics

 How do electroweak interactions couple to nuclei?

-How do nuclei, neutrinos, and the equation of state impact the nucleosynthesis in supernovae?
+How do nuclei, neutrinos, and the equation of state impact supernovae and neutron star mergers?